Nilando/velvetkernel.com/site/_posts/2025-07-29-newberry-caldera.markdown

 found homes in the rocky and seemingly unhospitable obsidian flows.
 We really wanted to see a Pika (because they look so adorable!) and spent some time looking and walking slowly around the BOF, but we couldn't find any.
-Margo saw a tree frog that was hiding in the BOF, but by the time I turned to look at it, it had jumped away into the pile of obsidian rocks.
+Margo saw a tree frog that was hiding in the BOF, but by the time I turned to look at it it had jumped away into the pile of obsidian rocks.

 <img src="/images/newberry_caldera_02.webp" alt="The BOF" loading="lazy">